theirc/airbel/src/_projects/ask-laila.md

   latitude:
   longitude:
 description: >-
-  Hotline, SMS, and web-based service to help resettled refugees get quick answers from a trusted local source - in their own language.
+  A hotline, SMS, and web-based service to help resettled refugees get quick answers from a trusted local source - in their own language.
 hero_image:
 featured_image: